newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Find New Mexico Criminal Court Records Using Third-Party Aggregate Sites

-A number of third-party websites provide access to New Mexico criminal court records.
-These websites offer interested parties the benefit of accessibility from remote locations.
+Several third-party websites provide access to New Mexico criminal court records.
+These websites offer interested parties the benefit of accessibility from remote locations, while operating independently of any government entity.
 To search for records on these sites, interested parties are required to provide the following information:

 • Name of one of the parties involved

-These third-party sites are not government-sponsored websites and, as such, record availability may differ from official channels.
+These third-party sites are not government-sponsored websites, so record availability may differ from official channels.

 Are all New Mexico Criminal Court Records Public?